Bachelor of Science Media Studies: Journalism 120 Credits | School of Liberal Arts | Dobbs Ferry

 Yes, faculty are always ready to help students with questions about what courses to take, the sequencing of courses, and career opportunities, including internships and cooperative education.

 Yes, internships are a required part of our curriculum.
-Students have interned at leading news and communications organizations such as ESPN, NBC and CNN to name a few.
+Students have interned at leading news and communications organizations such as The New York Times, The Wall Street Journal, Westchester Magazine, The Journal News, and MLB.com to name a few.

 Writers are needed in all organizations and the valuable writing skills you learn can be transferred to many career paths.
-Over 53 percent of the program's graduates got jobs immediately after graduation.
+Over 67 percent of the program's graduates got jobs after graduation in the file they studied or related fields.
 These graduates work at Time, Inc., Wiley Educational Publishing, Christian Science Monitor, Gannett Newspapers, and The Rivertowns Enterprise.

 You’ll have the opportunity to learn and practice here what you might not elsewhere, including writing in a variety of writing styles.
 Complete semesters are spent in individual areas such as news reporting, feature article writing, enterprise writing, web writing, and magazine writing just to name a few.

-Students in this concentration produce a newspaper called The Impact.
-This award winning newspaper, which is distributed to the entire college community and available on line at theimpactnews.com enables its student writers to build a portfolio, a useful tool when interviewing for a job as a writer.
+Students in this concentration produce a news publication called The Impact.
+This award winning newspaper, which is distributed to the entire University community and available online at theimpactnews.com enables its student writers to build a portfolio, a useful tool when interviewing for a job as a writer.

 Program Details & Curriculum